Introduction to Neovim¶

 git clone https://github.com/neovim/neovim

 Once the operation is finished, we will have a folder named neovim containing all the necessary files.
-The next step is to configure and compile the sources.
-This is done with the
+The next step is to checkout the stable branch, and then configure and compile the sources with the

 We chose the